Master Class THE HYBRID-MONSTER BODY: Shapeshifting as Rebellion by Jasmine Reimer

 Afternoon Session:

-3. Daily Sketchbook Exercise: Cluster Writing, In Class 5
+4. Daily Sketchbook Exercise: Cluster Writing 5, In Class

 Using the journal/sketchbook entries made in the previous classes, participants will create new hybrid-monster “clusters” based on their previous writing.
 Reviewing their entries, each participant will write a new entry based on the similarities, overlaps and/or differences found between days.
 The new “cluster” should be an experimental writing piece that reflects the individual’s ideas about hybrid-monster bodies and how it relates to their individual practices.